nejrabahtic/NRGY-HUB-Virtual-TestBed-BackEnd/README.md

 The app will be running on localhost:8000 and the database is hosted on mlab.

 I you want to check all users and all nrgy data, just go to localhost:8000/user and localhost:8000/nrgydata respectively.

+After running the project you can go on http://localhost:8000/swagger-ui.html to test controllers written so far.